-The re-sale value of a leasehold property in Barlestone is impacted by how many years the lease has left to run.
-If it is near to or fewer than 80 years you should expect difficulties on re-sale, so it is recommended to arrange for a lease extension before buying.
-It is ideal to start the process of extending the lease is when the lease still has 82 years remaining so that all matters can be finalised ahead of the 80 year threshold.
-Leasehold Reform legislation enables Barlestone qualifying lessees to a ninety year extension added to their residual lease term (ie if your lease has fifty years left the statutory lease extension will provide a new term of 140 years).
-The intention of the valuation is to determine the sum payable by the lessee to the freeholder for the purchase of the lease extension.
+The re-sale value of a leasehold property in Barlestone is impacted by how long the lease has left to run.
+If it is near to or fewer than eighty years you should expect difficulties on re-sale, so it is recommended to arrange for a lease extension before purchasing.
+It is preferable to start the process of extending the lease is when the lease still has 82 years remaining so that all matters can be concluded prior to the eighty year cut off point.
+Current legislation enables Barlestone qualifying lessees to acquire a new lease which will be for the balance of the existing lease plus a supplemental term of 90 years.
+The reason of the valuation is to determine the amount payable by the lessee to the freeholder for the acquisition of the lease extension.

 | Lender | Requirement |